 It is also quite problematic to separate the rest of circulatory diseases from IHD and stroke, as it is known, that many Eastern countries code a large part of IHD or stroke as „atherosclerosis“.

 Regarding the cause-of-death analysis.
-It is true that deaths from hypertension and atherosclerosis could be overestimated at the expense of ischemic heart disease mortality in some countries, such as Poland before 1991 (Cooper et al 1984, Zatonski 1998).
+It is true that deaths from hypertension and atherosclerosis could be overestimated at the expense of ischemic heart disease mortality in some countries and time periods, such as Poland before 1991 (Cooper et al 1984, Zatonski 1998).
 However, death certification rates showed decreases in both ischemic heart diseases (IHD) and atherosclerosis, suggesting that the decline in mortality from IHD was unlikely due to changes in coding practices after 1991.
 Since our analysis on causes of death is focused from 1994 onwards to have comparability between a set of countries, the change in coding practices is unlikely to influence the estimates that we show (Zatonski 1998).
-We now mention this in the limitations section

-As mentioned in the previous comment, it is true that deaths from hypertension and atherosclerosis could be overestimated at the expense of ischemic heart disease mortality in some countries.
-This means that our estimates of IHD and strokes are potentially a lower bound of mortality amenable to alcohol consumption.
-Which helps to our aim of not overestimating or overinterpreting the results related to these categories.
-We, however mention this now in the limitations section.
-In addition, the three (IHD, stroke and the rest of cardiovascular) are subcategories of the broader category “amenable to alcohol consumption” described in Table 1.
-Which we explicitly describe as “…conditions amenable to alcohol consumption, pertains to conditions that are not wholly attributable to alcohol consumption, but that have been linked with alcohol consumption patterns.”
-In the cause-of-death classification section.
+Second, in the Soviet era ill-defined cardiovascular diseases were often classified as 'atherosclerotic cardiosclerosis', which was a subset of ischaemic heart diseases (Jasilionis et al 2011, Shkolnikov et al 2012) or stroke (need some ref here - Marketa?
+Mesle?).
+Different countries abandoned this practice at different rates, which has the effect of misclassifying deaths between the IHD, stroke and 'other circulatory disease' categories used in the present study.
+While some degree of misclassification within circulatory disease has been corrected by the \citet{HcO} team \citep{Pechholdova2017}, caution should be used in interpreting differences between these causes of death [anyone write about this for other FSU?
+Timonin?
+Grigoriev?] \citep{jasilionis2011}.
+It is likely that this is less of a problem in Central European countries, which had already abandoned the Soviet coding practice by 1994, which is the start of our cause of death time series [haven't read this study--is this what they argue?] \citep{zatonski1998ecological}.
+In light of this evidence, we have decided to group IHD, stroke, and the rest of cardiovascular diseases to a single category ‘amenable to alcohol consumption’.
+Which we explicitly describe as “…conditions amenable to alcohol consumption, pertains to conditions that are not wholly attributable to alcohol consumption, but that have been linked with alcohol consumption patterns.” in the cause-of-death classification section.
+We now describe the cause of death classification and table 1 accordingly, and extended this to the results and discussion section.

-In figures 5 and 6 in the paper, can be seen that in most age-groups the three causes of death (IHD, stroke and other cardiovascular) contribute in the same direction in almost every age group, so that they can be interpreted in the same direction.
-More problematic would be if they diverged in the contributions to changes in lifespan variation.
+. \\

+.

+References: